 \\

-This construct refers to any resource tracking for the current project or ML-enabled systems.
-In the interviews, for ML-enabled projects, cost of the existing jobs and services is one of commonly mentioned resource.
+SE8 refers to any resource tracking for the current project or ML-enabled systems.
+In the interviews, for ML-enabled projects, the cost of the existing jobs and services is one of the commonly mentioned resources.
 Another resource is the number of machines one can use for running model training jobs or data-related jobs.
-Regarding any painpoint, one practitioner reported the uncertainty of infra jobs and ML model training job that caused cost investigation in their team (P1).
+Regarding any pain point, one practitioner reported the uncertainty of infra jobs and ML model training jobs that caused periodic cost investigation in their team (P1).